SelineSh/CSE15L-lab1/Lab Report 1.md

 The directory of question 2 is "/home/lecture1".

 -"cd README": This is an error because README isn't a directory; it's a file, so it showed as "Not a directory".
+And the directory is still /home/lecture1.

--"ls README": This isn't an error, because README is a file, so it showed the "README".
+-"ls README": This isn't an error because README is a file, so it showed the "README".

 -"cat README" This isn't an error, and it showed the contents of the README file.